How can you tell the difference between prodromal labor and actual labor? Is prodromal labor a cause for concern?

 - Stay hydrated: If you are not getting enough fluids, the strength and intensity of the prodromal labor can become worse.
 Dehydration can lead to many other issues for you and your baby.

 - Keep eating: The pain associated with prodromal labor may make you cringe at the thought of food.
-It is important you are still getting enough nutrients for you and your baby.
+It is essential you are still getting enough nutrients for you and your baby.
 You will also appreciate the extra energy food supplies once active labor begins.

 - Drink red raspberry leaf tea: If your doctor has approved you consuming this product, it can be beneficial for prodromal labor.
 It helps tone the uterus which will make contractions more effective.
 The more effective the contractions, the faster they will end.